-Ethics are the values, principles and behaviours which underpin my conduct and work and those of Essex Police.
-Integrity is at the heart of how I work ensuring that my office and the Police behave openly and honestly, so the public have confidence and trust in what we do.
+Ethics and integrity are at the centre of the role of the Police, Fire and Crime Commissioner (“the Commissioner”).
+Ethics are the values, principles and behaviours which underpin the conduct and work of the Commissioner, their Deputy and their staff.
+This also includes the Commissioner, Deputy Commissioner and Monitoring Officer as they undertake their roles in relation to the governance of Essex County Fire and Rescue Service.
+Integrity is at the heart of how we work – ensuring that the Commissioner, their Deputy and their staff behave openly and honestly, so the public can have confidence and trust in what we do.

 Holders of public office should act solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends.

-Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might seek to influence them in the performance of their official duties.
+Holders of public office should always do the right thing.
+They should not place themselves under any financial or other obligation to outside individuals or organisations that might seek to influence them in the performance of their official duties.

 In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit.